exyi/diplomka/diplomka/text/4-implementation-2-calculation.md

 #     tpoint = point - origin
 #     return tpoint @ projection_matrix + origin-->

-The listing [-@lst:code-calc-bond-to-plane] shows that we can now calculate the dot product of the H-bond vector and the plane normal, getting the cosine of their angle.
+[The listing @lst:code-calc-bond-to-plane] shows that we can now calculate the dot product of the H-bond vector and the plane normal, getting the cosine of their angle.
 The angle to the plane is the same as the angle to the normal, except shifted from the $[0°, 180°]$ range to $[-90°, 90°]$; in other words, $\mathrm{sin}^{-1} (<h_D - h_A,n>)$ of the dot product, instead of $\mathrm{cos}^{-1}$.

 Listing: H-bond to plane angle calculation {#lst:code-calc-bond-to-plane}